ma-ha/rest-web-ui/README.md

 Basic functionality of a Web Portal is provided out of the box:
 * arrange data and content views on GUI
 * lot of interactive view types available:
-	* form, table, lists, map/route, content, I/O, modal dialogs/forms
+	* form, table, lists, map/route, content, I/O, modal dialogs/forms, trees
 	* user feedback
 * configuration and help functions per view
 * header and footer offering lots of functionality